iamaltaf786/music-player/README.md

-# --MusicPlayerJS
+# --MusicPlayerJS--;)

-Made a Music player with javascript
+Made a Music player with html, css and javascript.